San Mariano, Isabela

-Today, San Mariano is continuously being developed, road constructions and other infrastructure project is already being implemented.
+The town is considered as the gateway to the Northern Sierra Madre Natural Park.

+Etymology

+According to legend, it was first named Angela in reference to the wife of Mariano Kalingog whose family was one of the foremost settlers of the place.
+Angela drowned while she was washing clothes along the Pinacanauan River, bringing grief to her husband, who also died some years later.
+Since then, the village was known as San Mariano.

+The area covered by San Mariano was part of a wide region that stretched from the edge of Ilagan to the Sierra Madre mountains called Catalangan, derived from the word talang (pine), possibly due to that tree's abundance in the Sierra Madre.
+It was officially established by the Spaniards as a mission in 1755.

 History

-Legend has it that San Mariano was once a barrio of Ilagan, the capital city of the province of Isabela.
-It was first named as Angela in reference to Mariano Kalingog whose family was one of the foremost settlers of the place.
-Angela was drowned while she was washing clothes along the Pinacanauan River.
-The incident brought grief to the people and her husband Mariano who also died some years later.
-Since then, this village teeming with fish and lush trees was known as San Mariano.
+Establishment

+San Mariano was once a barrio of Ilagan, the capital of Isabela.

-In 1920, by virtue of Executive Order 25, San Mariano became a Municipal District and with the passage of Philippines Legislature Act No. 3416 dated December 7, 1927, it was made a distinct and regular municipality.
+In 1920, by virtue of Executive Order 25, San Mariano became a Municipal district, and with the passage of Philippines Legislature Act No. 3416 dated December 7, 1927, it was made a distinct and regular municipality.

+Influx of Ilocano settlers

-After some years, there was an influx of migrants coming from the provinces of Ilocos, Cagayan and Pangasinan.
-These new settlers formed communities in tracks of agricultural lands on which they grew corn and other crops such as rice, root crops, different kinds of vegetables and bananas.
+During those early decades of the 20th century, there was an influx of migrants coming from the provinces of Ilocos, Cagayan, and Pangasinan.
+These new settlers formed communities on agricultural lands on which they grew corn and other crops such as rice, root crops, different kinds of vegetables and bananas.